pricee/cs1200-beginners-git-workshop/README.md

 `git push`

+**If you then get an error saying that you need to use a personal access token**, follow [these instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+In the long run, it's probably better to use SSH with git.
+If this is something you want to do, go [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).

 You should now see the changes on your Github repo.

 You can use those three commands to save your work throughout your coding process.